 ITOCHU is involved in trading for our palm oil business.
 We do not own any palm plantation.

 To realize the stable procurement and supply of sustainable palm oil, ITOCHU will verify our supply chains based on evaluations of the following priority items to fulfill our corporate social responsibility.
 We will then find problems and make improvements.
-In doing this, we will achieve our stated target of switching all the palm oil we procure to sustainable palm oil*1 by 2025.
+In doing this, we will achieve our stated target of 100% traceability to mill level by 2021, and switching all the palm oil we procure to sustainable palm oil*1 by 2025.
 In particular, ITOCHU are aiming to realize procurement based on the No Deforestation, No Peat, No Exploitation (NDPE)*2 principle.

 - Sustainable palm oil: the palm oil procured by the suppliers to have the RSPO standard or the sustainable standards admitted by the other certified organizations

-- No Deforestation, No Peat, No Exploitation (NDPE): Zero deforestation, zero peatland development and zero exploitation
+- No Deforestation, No Peat, No Exploitation (NDPE): Zero deforestation, zero peatland of any depth development and zero exploitation

 - Transparency in palm oil supply chains where there is involvement by many stakeholders (e.g., small holders (small plantations), interim dealers and oil mills)